-Our capital expenditures focus primarily on the replacement of revenue equipment, improvements to structures, and investments in information technology.
+Our capital expenditures focus primarily on the replacement of revenue equipment, investments in information technology and improvements to land and structures.
 Our business is capital intensive with significant investments in tractors, trailers, refurbished engines, and service center facilities.
 We determine the amount and timing of capital expenditures based on numerous factors, including fleet age, service center condition, viability of IT systems, anticipated liquidity levels, economic conditions, new or expanded services, regulatory actions and availability of financing.